unraid/docs/docs/unraid-os/manual/docker-management.md

-the contents of the form, including your changes and additions, is stored on the flash drive as a template, which can be used again to edit the docker or even reinstall it exactly as it was, using the aforementioned Previous Apps feature on the Apps page.
+the contents of the form, including your changes and additions, is stored on the flash drive as a template, which can be used again to edit the docker or even reinstall it exactly as it was, using the Previous Apps feature on the Apps page.

 ### Container binaries